wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 `failingHosts` iterates only up to `failingLimit`, which is 5 in this case. `failingLimitExceed` is `true` because the number of failing sources exceeds the limit.

-In contrast, if the `failingLimit` is 10, the payload is the following for 8 failing sources:
+In contrast, if the `failingLimit` is 10, the output is the following for 8 failing sources:

 {% raw %}
 ```handlebars